Best Restaurants in Circular Quay

 Share

 Flanked by the Harbour Bridge, the Opera House and the Royal Botanic Gardens, Circular Quay is undeniably one of Sydney's most iconic destinations – but also its most touristed.
-To that end, the famous ferry terminal’s crowded dining scene has long been dominated by gelaterias, fast-food chains and ho-hum eateries designed to turn tables quickly.
+To that end, the famous ferry terminal’s crowded dining scene has long been dominated by gelaterias, fast-food chains and ho-hum eateries made to turn tables quickly.

 • The standard-setter for fine dining in Sydney.
 Executive chef Peter Gilmore is tireless in his pursuit of what’s interesting, new and Australian.
 His backyard is peppered with test plantations of rare vegetables, he works with local ceramicists on custom crockery and he’s a leading advocate for native produce.
 The restaurant’s theatrical tasting menus show off all this and more, bolstered by some of the city’s best harbour views.